ARMmbed/uvisor-helloworld/README.md

 ### Debug

-Failures and faults captured by the uVisor will trigger a system halt.
+Failures and faults captured by the uVisor trigger a system halt.
 Upon halt, the uVisor issues an error code to the device, which can be used for debugging.
 Please refer to the [API documentation](https://github.com/ARMmbed/uvisor-lib/blob/master/DOCUMENTATION.md#error-codes) for a complete list of the uVisor error codes.

 In this application we provide a sample of what we call a *debug box*.
 A debug box is a secure box that can sign up to uVisor to handle debug events.
 In this way, every privileged uVisor debug handler can also trigger the execution of an unprivileged handler.